chevereto/v4-docs/application/stack/php.md

 ## PHP Filesystem

 User running `php` must be in the owner group of your installation directory.
-This is required to allow Chevereto to modify the filesystem for uploading, one-click update and many other features.
+This is required to allow Chevereto to modify the filesystem for uploading features.

 Chevereto user will require **read/write** access in the following paths: